 We filmed two videos to help you prepare for the Hill visits:

 1) The first video, Preparing for Advocacy Day, offers a recap of recent funding trends, an overview of the budget and appropriations process, and an explanation of how to conduct a meeting.

 2) The second video, Anatomy of a Meeting, shows what meetings with the offices of three different Members of Congress might look like.

 Our Humanities Policy Priority booklet offers detailed information about our funding priorities.
 It is also intended as a handout for Congressional offices, and we will provide hard copies on March 11th both for reference and for distribution.

-Our NEH Brochure offers a deeper dive into four ways that the NEH contributes to public life.
+Our NEH for All Brochure offers a deeper dive into four ways that the NEH contributes to public life.
 It is also intended both for your reference and as a handout for Hill offices, and we will provide hard copies on March 11.

 The NHA Annual Meeting will be held at the LINE DC, a newly-opened boutique hotel in the heart of the Adams Morgan neighborhood.

 Our room block has sold out, but there are still rooms available at a non-discounted rate at The LINE DC.